neonious/Neonious-Token-v1/README.md

 # Neonious Token v1

-The Neonious Token (NEON) as described in the Neonious Whitepaper v4.
+The Neonious Token (MDSIM) as described in the Neonious Whitepaper v4.

 Link to whitepaper: https://www.neonious.org/static/Neonious-Token-Whitepaper-v4.pdf